Well even in this place brand new,

 And woman no one likes to watch you going down.

-You try to hide it but it’s just to small a town.
+You try to hide it but its just to small a town.

 Still they come knocking on your door.